godot-rust/gdnative-book/src/rust-binding/to-variant-from-variant-export.md

 }
 ```

-This defines a simple enum where each enum value refers to an integer value
+This code defines the enum `MyIntEnum`, where each enum value refers to an integer value.

-If you were to try to add this to a NativeClass as a follows property you will receive errors similar to the following:
+Without implementing the `FromVariant` and `Export` traits, attempting to export `MyIntEnum` as a property of `MyNode` will result in the following error:

 ```sh
 the trait bound `MyIntEnum: gdnative::prelude::FromVariant` is not satisfied